makersacademy/airport_challenge/README.md

 ---------------------
 This program allows you to create airports, planes and generate a weather.
 It will let you land and take off plane from the airport, depending on weather conditions and capacity of the airport.
 It will not let you land already landed plane or take off if there is no planes at the airport.
-You can also check if plane is flying or landed at the airport, and see the all the planes you have landed.
+You can also check if plane is flying or landed at the airport, and see all the planes you have landed.

 To start a program in IRB